awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

 You can optionally specify environment variables to pass to your job's container\.
 This parameter maps to `Env` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--env` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 **Important**
-We do not recommend using plaintext environment variables for sensitive information, such as credential data\.
+We don't recommend using plaintext environment variables for sensitive information, such as credential data\.

 1. For **Key**, specify the key for your environment variable\.